enmanuelduran/enmascript/content/articles/2021-04-14-understanding-big-o-notation.md

 ![](/images/o(1).svg#image-type=no-border;width=auto)

-### Logarithmic Time: O(log(n))
+### Logarithmic Time

-As the name specifies, we determine this when a algorithm runs in a time that is proportional to the logarithm of the input size as it size grows.
+Also known as $O(log(n))$, As the name specifies, we determine logarithmic time when a algorithm runs in a time that is proportional to the logarithm of the input size as it size grows.

 So for example: